Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes

 \textbf{Proof of Lemma \ref{lem:morereg2}.} Recall that we need to prove that the map $(a,a')\mapsto[w]=[\tcP_I(a,a')]$ is injective, with the equivalence class considered modulo $H_\b^{m+1,l}$, $-\12+l<m<\12+l$.
-This can be readily seen from the computation in \eqref{eq:analo2} which gives injectivity of the auxiliary map $\tilde \cP_0$, and hence the stated injectivity of $\tcP_I$ modulo $H_\b^{m+1,l}$.\qeds
+This can be readily seen from the computation in \eqref{eq:analo2} which gives injectivity of the auxiliary map $\tilde \cP_0$, and hence the stated injectivity of $[\tcP_I]$ in the equivalence class modulo $H_\b^{m+1,l}$.\qeds